ppravatto/PyGammaSpec/_sources/Guide/nuclear.md

 The `nuclear` module uses various sources of data.
 Gamma energy transition have been obtained from the [The Lund/LBNL Nuclear Data Search](http://nucleardata.nuclear.lu.se/toi/index.asp) while decay chains and other data, such as decay branching ratios, have been taken directly from the [`radioactivedecay` python pacakge](https://radioactivedecay.github.io/).

-## Searching for a nuclide
+## Nuclide search and identification
 In the previous tutorials we showed how a gamma spectrum can be loaded, calibrated and how the user can perform a peak search allowing the individuation of the main gamma lines.

 Once the energy of a peak has been determined, we can try to assign it to a particular gamma emitter.
-To do so, the `nuclear` module provides a `search_gamma_line` function that allows the user to search to all the gamma emitters having gamma energies close to the detected one.
+To do so, the `nuclear` module provides a `search_gamma_line` function that allows the user to search for all the gamma emitters having gamma energies close to the detected one.
 To show how this can be done, let us consider the spectrum used in the previous tutorials as an example:

 ```{code-cell} python
 :tags: ["remove-input"]